koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_3_img_3.md

+# The image 3 in slide 3 of lecture 7 contains:
 The image contains four vertically arranged rectangular sections, each describing different procedures with bullet points and associated icons at the bottom.

 1. **Leftmost Section (Commercial Procedures)**: